 Two qualities set this luxurious mountaintop retreat apart: its peace and privacy, and its stunning panoramic view.
-Built high above the city in 1925 by the pharmaceutical magnate Dr. Salvador Andreu as a retreat for Barcelona's well-to-do, the Gran Hotel la Florida was acquired in 2003 by the Stein Group and extensively remodelled.
-Guest rooms are done in soothing tones of beige, white and brown, with the original hardwood plank floors, and king-size beds.
-Bathrooms have double sinks and showers the size of walk-in closets.
+Built high above the city in 1925 by the pharmaceutical magnate Dr. Salvador Andreu as a retreat for Barcelona's well-to-do, the Gran Hotel la Florida was acquired in 2003 by the Stein Group and extensively remodeled.
+Guest rooms are done in soothing tones of beige, white, and brown, with the original hardwood plank floors, and king-size beds; suites (including two duplexes) are huge, with decor and touches by design celebrities like Philippe Starck and Rebeca Horn.
+Bathrooms have double vanities, soaker tubs and showers the size of walk-in closets.
 Lay back and savor the view from the sprawling garden terrace, laid out with box hedges into intimate private spaces, with access to the L-shape indoor-outdoor pool.
 Be aware: unless you come by car, you are a captive clientele.
-It's a pricey 20-minute taxi ride into Barcelona, and the hotel's own shuttle bus to the top of
+It's a pricey 20-minute taxi ride into Barcelona, and the hotel's own shuttle limo to the top of

-Passeig de Grácia runs only three times a day, with the last return at 4:30 pm.
+Passeig de Grácia runs only four times a day, with the last return at 4:30 pm.
 There is literally nothing anywhere nearby the hotel itself but the Tibidabo amusement park, which cuts both ways: great if you have youngsters in tow, but a bit of a noisy intrusion if you've come for a romantic weekend.